tin10n/week7/README.md

 Key Concepts I Learned:
 - DOM Manipulation:
-DOM Manipulation is used to retrive elements by its id.
+DOM Manipulation is used to retrieve elements by its id.

 - Event Handling (.forEach &addEventListener):
 Event handling is used to ensure that functionality works for keyboard and by clicking.